 Creating 'Ideal Expectations' For Your New and Existing Clients

-We hear a lot of talk about 'attracting ideal clients', but I'd like to add another take on this: what's your active role in attracting them, as a result of the 𝒆𝒙𝒑𝒆𝒄𝒕𝒂𝒕𝒊𝒐𝒏𝒔 & 𝒔𝒕𝒐𝒓𝒊𝒆𝒔 you have created?
+We hear a lot of talk about 'attracting ideal clients', but I'd like to add another stance on this: what are your ideal 𝒆𝒙𝒑𝒆𝒄𝒕𝒂𝒕𝒊𝒐𝒏𝒔 for the people you work with?
 This applies to both existing and new clients.
+The stories you create about how you expect people to engage with you really do make a difference.

-Think about it... when you describe them to other people, or consider their behaviour in your head, what comes up?
+Think about it... when you describe clients to other people, or consider their behaviour in your head, what comes up?

 You might have stories about how they are: